Fan77Fan/EndocardiumSegmentation/README_phase2.md

 **Eq.1: error_pct = N_error / N_total **

-Given an arbitrary threshold T to classify myocardium and blood pool for each image, we can calculate the error percentage associated with that threshold T. Hence, given an image and knowing the ground truth classification of the two classes, we can calculate a curve error_pct(T) as a function of T, and calculate the minimal error percentage.
+Given an arbitrary global threshold T to classify myocardium and blood pool for each image, we can calculate the error percentage associated with that threshold T. Hence, given an image and knowing the ground truth classification of the two classes, we can calculate a curve error_pct(T) as a function of T, and calculate the minimal error percentage.
 This is a theoretical lower bound of error percentage, namely, the best possible solution we can get using a single thresholding scheme.

 **Eq.2: error_pct_best = min( error_pct(T) )**